Stability in the homology of Deligne-Mumford compactifications: Bounding Graphs

 \section{Bounding Graphs}

-The two lemmas in this subsection are combinatorial: the first says that there are only finitely many graphs in $\rQ(g,n)$ with $\leq i+1$ valent genus one vertices, and genus zero vertices obeying certain bounds.
+The two lemmas in this subsection are combinatorial.
+The first says that as $n \to \infty$ any stable graph $G \in \rQ(g,n)$ must either contain a genus $\geq 1$ vertex of high valence, or a genus $0$ vertex with many external edges.

 \begin{lem} Let $f(i,e,a)$ be a linear function $f(i,e,a) = r i + s e + t a + u$ with $r,s,t \geq 0$.
-If $G$ is a stable genus $g$ graph such that: \begin{enumerate} \item There are no edges between distinct genus $0$ vertices \item Every genus $\geq 1$ vertex has valence $\leq i +1$ \item Every genus $0$ vertex with $e$ self edges and $a$ edges to other vertices, has $ \leq f(i,e,a)$ external edges. \end{enumerate} Then the total number of external edges of $G$ is bounded by: \end{lem} \begin{proof} For a vertex $v$, let $e(v)$ be the number of self edges and $a(v)$ be the number of edges to a distinct vertex.
+If $G$ is a stable genus $g$ graph such that: \begin{enumerate} \item There are no edges between distinct genus $0$ vertices \item Every genus $\geq 1$ vertex has valence $\leq i +1$ \item Every genus $0$ vertex with $\leq e$ self edges and $\leq a$ edges to other vertices, has $ \leq f(i,e,a)$ external edges. \end{enumerate} Then the total number of external edges of $G$ is bounded by: \end{lem} \begin{proof} For a vertex $v$, let $e(v)$ be the number of self edges and $a(v)$ be the number of edges to a distinct vertex.

+Since every external edge must be adjacent to at least one vertex that is either genus $0$ or genus $\geq 1$, by the hypotheses $(2)$ and $(3)$ we have The first term of the sum is $\leq (i+1)g$, because there are at most $g$ vertices of genus $\geq 1$.